-Once you have prepared your proposal according to the information outlined above, it can be submitted through your EARLI account (EARLI-EAPRIL.org/my-submissions).
+When you have prepared your proposal according to the information outlined above, it can be submitted via the conference platform.
 You will be able to enter the required information directly in the submission tool, through the text boxes provided.
 If, for any reason, you cannot complete the submission process all at once, you can save your progress and return to the submission at a later date.
 Please make sure to complete the submission before the submission deadline, as submissions that remain in draft mode will not be considered for the review process.